💡

 MC is probably the most used tool that I have up and running all the time.
 I use it to manage my file/folder tasks on all of my NAS devices.
 Why not use File Station instead?
 Well, I am a bit old school and dual pane is my thing, let's leave it at that.

-In the light of recent events, launching the preview version of DSM7 and its current termination of 3rd party tools, I have decided to try and run MC inside Docker in case I will not be able to install it on the NAS running the preview version of DSM, so here it is.
+In light of recent events, launching the preview version of DSM7 and its current termination of 3rd party tools, I have decided to try and run MC inside Docker in case I will not be able to install it on the NAS running the preview version of DSM, so here it is.

 STEP01 - download and configure the Docker repo

-For this case, I will use an up to date MC repo (and MC version) using this repo: https://hub.docker.com/r/blackvoidclub/midnight-commander
+For this case, I will use an up-to-date MC repo (and MC version) using this repo: https://hub.docker.com/r/blackvoidclub/midnight-commander

 sudo -i